-W. 12-24-The answer to the riddle: The king of Babylon will besiege Jerusalem again.
+vv.
+12-24 - The answer to the riddle: The king of Babylon will besiege Jerusalem again.
 He will destroy the city and the temple and will take Zedekiah and all but a small remnant of the people into captivity.
-K. Wages of sin is death; Jerusalem is the awful example, Chapter 18

-(Read this chapter carefully.)
+K. Wages of sin is death; Jerusalem is the awful example, Chapter 18 (Read this chapter carefully.)

 Life and death are set before Israel.
 (This is true of every person.)
-Live or alive occur 13 times in this chapter.
-Die, dieth, or death occur 14 times.
+Live or alive occur thirteen times in this chapter.
+Die, dieth, or death occur fourteen times.

-V. 4-"The soul that sinneth, it shall die" omits no one.
+v.
+4 - "The soul that sinneth, it shall die" omits no one.

-V.9-God offers life.
+v.
+9 - God offers life.

-W. 31, 32-God is righteous in all that He does.
+vv.
+31, 32 - God is righteous in all that He does.